KernFerm/spotify-mp3/readme.md

 ```
 python main.py
 ```
+or
+- Run the `launcher.bat` to run the `main.py` script to run the program.

 Enter the Spotify track or playlist URL when prompted.
 - copy and paste the entire `URL`